ovska/FlameCsv/docs/docs/source-generator.md

 The source generator uses [attribute configuration](attributes.md) to determine the generated code.
 All features of the reflection-based API are supported.

-Additionally, you can configure the code generation with the following properties:
+The code generation can be configured with these properties on @"FlameCsv.Attributes.CsvTypeMapAttribute`2":

- - @"FlameCsv.Attributes.CsvTypeMapAttribute`2.IgnoreUnmatched" allows unmatched CSV headers to be ignored when reading.
-   This may be useful if you only care about a subset of the fields, e.g., reading 3rd party data that has metadata you don't need.
+ - @"FlameCsv.Attributes.CsvTypeMapAttribute`2.IgnoreUnmatched": Allows unmatched CSV headers to be ignored when reading.
+Useful when you only need a subset of fields, e.g., reading 3rd party data with unwanted metadata.
- - @"FlameCsv.Attributes.CsvTypeMapAttribute`2.ThrowOnDuplicate" configures the typemap to throw if the same member is matched multiple times.
+ - @"FlameCsv.Attributes.CsvTypeMapAttribute`2.ThrowOnDuplicate": Configures the typemap to throw if the same member is matched multiple times.
+This can happen with duplicate headers or when using [header aliases](attributes.md#header-names).
-   This can happen if the CSV has duplicate headers, or you have [aliases](attributes.md#header-names) configured for the member.
- - @"FlameCsv.Attributes.CsvTypeMapAttribute`2.NoCaching" disables internal caching.
-Since bindings done with the same typemap- and options-instances produce identical output, they are cached by default.
-The caching mechanism is lightweight, holds only weak references, and trims unused types periodically, but should you choose to forego it anyway you can do so.
+ - @"FlameCsv.Attributes.CsvTypeMapAttribute`2.NoCaching": Disables internal caching.
+By default, bindings with the same typemap and options instances are cached since they produce identical output.
+The caching is lightweight, and uses weak references and periodic trimming.
- - @"FlameCsv.Attributes.CsvTypeMapAttribute`2.SupportsAssemblyAttributes" configures the source generator to scan the assembly where the typemap is for configuration attributes.
-By default, only attributes directly on the type and its' members are scanned.
+ - @"FlameCsv.Attributes.CsvTypeMapAttribute`2.SupportsAssemblyAttributes": Configures the source generator to scan the assembly for configuration attributes.
+By default, only attributes directly on the type and its members are scanned.

 # [UTF-16](#tab/utf16)
 ```cs